danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getstreampipe-amp-bytestream-pipe" name="getStreamPipe">Obtains a pipe that can be used to upload a file from a stream: getStreamPipe</a>

+* <a href="premium.getBoostsList.html" name="premium.getBoostsList">Obtains info about the boosts that were applied to a certain channel (admins only): premium.getBoostsList</a>

 * <a href="messages.checkHistoryImport.html" name="messages.checkHistoryImport">Obtains information about a chat export file, generated by a foreign chat app, click here for more info about imported chats »: messages.checkHistoryImport</a>

 * <a href="messages.setBotPrecheckoutResults.html" name="messages.setBotPrecheckoutResults">Once the user has confirmed their payment and shipping details, the bot receives an updateBotPrecheckoutQuery update.  : messages.setBotPrecheckoutResults</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getupdates-array-offset-int-limit-int-timeout-float-params-list-array-update_id-mixed-update-mixed" name="getUpdates">Only useful when consuming MadelineProto updates through an API in another language (like Javascript), **absolutely not recommended when directly writing MadelineProto bots**: getUpdates</a>

-* <a href="messages.requestAppWebView.html" name="messages.requestAppWebView">Open a bot web app from a named bot web app deep link, sending over user information after user confirmation: messages.requestAppWebView</a>
+* <a href="messages.requestAppWebView.html" name="messages.requestAppWebView">Open a bot mini app from a direct Mini App deep link, sending over user information after user confirmation: messages.requestAppWebView</a>

-* <a href="messages.requestWebView.html" name="messages.requestWebView">Open a bot web app, sending over user information after user confirmation: messages.requestWebView</a>
+* <a href="messages.requestWebView.html" name="messages.requestWebView">Open a bot mini app, sending over user information after user confirmation: messages.requestWebView</a>

-* <a href="messages.requestSimpleWebView.html" name="messages.requestSimpleWebView">Open a bot web app: messages.requestSimpleWebView</a>
+* <a href="messages.requestSimpleWebView.html" name="messages.requestSimpleWebView">Open a bot mini app: messages.requestSimpleWebView</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openfileappendonly-string-path-amp-file-file" name="openFileAppendOnly">Opens a file in append-only mode: openFileAppendOnly</a>